 Have appropriate registration processes in place.

-To follow up absences and lateness if parents/carers have not communicated with the school: initially with a second-day absence telephone call.
+To follow up absences and lateness if parents/carers have not communicated with the school: initially with a second-day absence telephone call for those children with low attendance.

 Inform parents/carers of what constitutes authorised and unauthorised absences.